sparkfun/Wireless_Motor_Driver_Shield/README.md

 capability to your Arduino projects.
 A switch for SW_Serial ties the TX/RX lines to pins A0 and A1 on the Arduino board.

+This shield is a perfect addition to building up a simiple robotics platform with an Arduino board.

 If connected to your Arduino, the switch must be set to SW_Serial in order to program your board.

 --------